Guarding the Gates

 This 24th post looks into the 20th chapter of Revelation.
 A recording of this study is available on Shofar Durbanville’s Youtube channel.

 What is wrong with the world?
 And what will make everything right again?
-How you answer these questions does not only define your religion but your approach to and expectation of life itself.
+How you answer these questions defines your religion and your approach to and expectation of life itself.
 This is the focal point of Revelation 20.
 John describes the end of Satan, sin and death, ushering in 1000 years of peace.
 This 1000 years of peace, called the millennium (Latin for thousand), is the cause of much debate in Christian circles.

-If you are new to Christianity, the debate surrounding the millennium might seem strange.
-But six times in this chapter the 1000 years are mentioned – it is central to the meaning of this chapter.
+If you are new to Christianity, the millennium debate might seem strange.
+However, six times in this chapter, 1000 years are mentioned, which is central to the meaning of this chapter.
 Moreover, this reign of peace is central to the message of Revelation: the destruction of Satan’s earthly forces (Babylon, the Beast and the False Prophet) in the previous chapters and here the end of Satan, sin and death, signifying the culmination of Christ’s work of redemption – making the 1000 years of peace possible.
-From John’s perspective, the millennial reign of peace is central to God’s plan to redeem creation, and therefore significant for you and me.
+From John’s perspective, the millennial reign of peace is central to God’s plan to redeem creation and, therefore, significant for you and me.
 It is what the church – and all mankind – longs for.
-How we make sense of this chapter will impact your view and expectation of life.
+How we make sense of this chapter will impact your view and expectations of life.

-What then is meant by John’s vision of the 1000 years of peace?
+What is John’s vision of 1000 years of peace, then?
 When is it?
-John’s millennium is read in three primary ways.
+John’s Millennium can be read in three primary ways.

 millennial-views

-Postmillennialism expects the church by way of the Gospel to usher in God’s peaceful reign for 1000 years, before Christ returns to judge the world.
+Postmillennialism expects the church, through the Gospel, to usher in God’s peaceful reign for 1000 years before Christ returns to judge the world.

 Amillennialism reads the 1000 years as symbolic, having been initiated by Christ’s death, resurrection and ascension.
 From this perspective, we are now in this thousand years of peace.